 Are you planning on exploring the temples and ruins in Siem Reap?

-With over 100 stone temples lying around the city, which one should you see?
+With over 100 stone temples lying around the city, we’ll show you the most visited landmarks.

 1. Angkor Wat

 If you only have time to see one temple, Angkor Wat is the must-see attraction.

 It is the largest religious structure in Angkor Archaeological Park.

 For hundreds of years, visitors have been awed by it’s stunning design.

 Visit at sunset or sunrise to capture incredible photos of Angkor Wat.